noiseprotocol/noise_spec/noise.md

 `HandshakeState` and do something different.

 By way of example, this section defines the **Noise Pipe** protocol.
-This protocol uses `Noise_XX` for a full handshake but also provides an abbreviated handshake via `Noise_IK`.
-The abbreviated handshake lets the initiator send some encrypted data in the first message if the initiator has pre-knowledge of the responder's static public key.
+This protocol uses two patterns defined in the previous section: `Noise_XX` is used for a full handshake.  `Noise_IK` is used for an abbreviated handshake that allows the initiator to send some encrypted data in the first message if the initiator has pre-knowledge of the responder's static public key.

 If the responder fails to decrypt the first `Noise_IK` message (perhaps due to changing her static key), she will use the `Noise_XXfallback` pattern to "fall